Nidhi3105/Internship/README.md

-# I am doing Internship in RunShaw company and our internship will be from the month august to september.
+# I am doing Internship in RunShaw company and internship will be from the month august to september.